Global temperatures

 Click here to jump back to the list of contents.

-Anomalies of global annual surface air temperature (MAAT) since 1850 according to Hadley CRUT, a cooperative effort between the Hadley Centre for Climate Prediction and Research and the University of East Anglia's Climatic Research Unit (CRU), UK.
+Annual surface air temperature northern hemisphere Anomalies of Northern Hemisphere annual surface air temperature (MAAT) since 1850 according to Hadley CRUT, a cooperative effort between the Hadley Centre for Climate Prediction and Research and the University of East Anglia's Climatic Research Unit (CRU), UK.
 The average for 1979-2008 (30 yrs) has been set to zero, to make comparison with other temperature data series (above and below) easy.
 Last year shown: 2023.
 Last figure update: 24 January 2023.

 Click here to jump back to the list of contents.

-Anomalies of Northern Hemisphere annual surface air temperature (MAAT) since 1850 according to Hadley CRUT, a cooperative effort between the Hadley Centre for Climate Prediction and Research and the University of East Anglia's Climatic Research Unit (CRU), UK.
+Annual surface air temperature southern hemisphere Anomalies of Southern Hemisphere annual surface air temperature (MAAT) since 1850 according to Hadley CRUT, a cooperative effort between the Hadley Centre for Climate Prediction and Research and the University of East Anglia's Climatic Research Unit (CRU), UK.
 The average for 1979-2008 (30 yrs) has been set to zero, to make comparison with other temperature data series (above and below) easy.
 Last year shown: 2023.
 Last figure update: 24 January 2023.

 Click here to jump back to the list of contents.